Carbon-izer.com - The Katy Freeway Corridor

 10515 Katy Freeway

 This was built as a Bed Bath & Beyond in 1996 with two smaller spaces (including what was a Cingular-turned-AT&T store).
 By 2011 they were vacant, but within a few years were combined into a Boot Barn.
-Bed Bath & Beyond is of course still there.
-For now, but I wouldn't count on it after summer 2023.
+While Boot Barn operates the Bed Bath & Beyond is still vacant (having gone with the chain in 2023).

 Goodwill / 10521 Katy Freeway